jonbnewman/mobx-store-provider/docs/api/useStore.md

 export default observer(Header);
 ```

+## When is this useful?

-A unique `identifier` must be used when your application has more than one of the same `store`.
+When your application needs more than one instance of the same store.
+In that situation a unique `identifier` must be used to identify which one your application is providing/requesting.

 For more information on multiple stores, see: [Using multiple stores](/using-multiple-stores)